Surgical First Assist

 Nationally Recognized Accredited Program

-Our Surgical First Assist program is one of 12 accredited surgical first assist certificate programs in the country.
+Our Surgical First Assist program is an accredited surgical first assist certificate program.
 Our faculty has designed an intentional, comprehensive curriculum to help you succeed in this specialized role, giving you a competitive edge in the healthcare field.

 Learn from Surgeons and Industry Experts